teched25xp264/teched2025-XP264/exercises/ex1/README.md

 </table>

 ## Exercise 1.2 - A blind date with SAP Kyma.
-Explore Kyma environment with the ready made CI/CD workflows
+Explore Kyma environment with the ready made automation

-One does always need to climb the mountain of the onboarding documentation?
+- Does one always need to climb the mountain of the onboarding documentation?
-Not necessarily.
+- Well, not necessarily.
-A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.
+- A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.
+- Both with some CI/CD workflows and Terraform automation

 Let's have a look at different kyma clusters through the lenses of the ready made automation workflows...